xlegend1024/az-secu-wrkshp/4.CreateKeyVault/Readme.md

 ## Set up an Azure Active Directory Service Principal

-Before set up a Azure AD Service Principal, open notepad and copy following text and paste it into notepad.
+Before set up a Azure AD Service Principal, open notepad and copy following text and paste it into the notepad.
 ```
 AppID:
 ObjID: